 A sword did pierce her very soul.

-And in my less than benevolent moments, I thought: “yeah but she got to see her son again a few days later.”
+And in my less-than-benevolent moments, I thought: “Yeah but she got to see her son again a few days later.”
 As if she had it better than I. As if there is such a thing as comparing pain.
-And as if one should do that with the ultimate Mother for goodness sakes.
+And as if one should do that with the ultimate Mother, for goodness sake.
 After a while, my heart softened.
 I invited her into my quiet time again, asking for her prayers, for her strength, for some insight.

 And yet here we all are:

 With a sword that pierced our very souls.